BeboKhouja/ADB-GUI/README.md

 # ADB GUI
 ADB GUI is a free and open source Java based application that adds a GUI based ADB (Android Debug Bridge).
+It is also a alternative to Mauronofrio Matarrese's TOOL ALL IN ONE.

 # Getting Started
 1. Install Java 17.0.2 or later.